Wrap that baby tight! Learn step-by-step instructions for making the perfect swaddle from Artscroll’s new release, Baby’s First Year

 By Rochel Istrin, RN from Baby’s First Year

 The Baby’s First Year, by veteran nurse Rochel Istrin, RN, is the Jewish mother’s complete resource for any questions related to their baby’s development, following the baby from birth through the first year.
 While it’s the perfect gift for new mothers, experienced mothers will also find themselves enlightened by learning things about their baby they never knew!
-There’s lots of adorable illustrations and how-to’s included in the book, such as these shared here. – BCP Staff
+There are lots of adorable illustrations and how-to’s included in the book, such as those shared here for how to swaddle a baby. – BCP Staff

-Once baby is swaddled correctly, his trunk and limbs will be strong and stable.
-If the swaddling is too loose it will upset the baby, but take care that the hips are not bound uncomfortably tight.
+Once the baby is swaddled correctly, his trunk and limbs will be strong and stable.
+If the swaddle is too loose it will upset the baby, but take care that the hips are not bound uncomfortably tight.

 You know you’ve done it right when the baby opens his eyes wide and appears relaxed.